moonmaster9000/memories/readme.markdown

     end

 Notice that we annotated our milestone; we gave it a name, and some notes.
 You can annotate with whatever properties you desire.
 The annotation do block is entirely optional.
-Now that we've created a milestone, let's inspect it:
+Now that we've created a milestone, let's inspect it via the `milestones` array:

     a.milestones.count #==> 1
+    a.milestones.last.version # ==> 1
-    a.latest_milestone.version # ==> 1
+    a.milestones.last.version # ==> 1
-    a.latest_milestone.annotations.name ==> "First publish."
+    a.milestones.last.annotations.name ==> "First publish."
-    a.latest_milestone.annotations.notes ==> "Passed all relevant editing.
+    a.milestones.last.annotations.notes ==> "Passed all relevant editing.
 Signed off by moonmaster 10000"

 Now, let's imagine that we've made some more edits / saves to the document, but they don't get approved.
 Now we want to revert to the version the document was at at the first milestone.
 How do we do that?
 Simple!